vezel-dev/novadrop/doc/game/data.md

 `timestamp` is a Unix timestamp indicating when the file was produced.

 `unknown1`, `unknown2`, `unknown3`, and `unknown4` are all always `0`.
 They are
-actually part of a tree structure describing the types of the data tree, but official data centers never include the type tree.
+actually part of a tree structure describing the [XSD](https://www.w3.org/TR/xmlschema-1) schema of the data tree, but official data centers never include this information.

 `client_version` is usually (but not always) the value sent by the client in the `C_CHECK_VERSION` packet.